foundry-rs/book/src/forge/fork-testing.md

         vm.selectFork(mainnetFork);
         assertEq(vm.activeFork(), mainnetFork);

-        // from here on data is fetched from the `mainnetFork` if the EVM requests it }
+        // from here on data is fetched from the `mainnetFork` if the EVM requests it and written to the storage of `mainnetFork`
+    }

     // manage multiple forks in the same test